 But the average consumer had no idea what those fees were.
 Employees were forbidden from disclosing the fees even if asked.
 Instead, employees are told to deflect the consumers' questions with small talk and irrelevant information.
 Employees would also count out money on top of the receipt that listed the fee, before removing the check and the receipt before the customer could see it.

 Customers who found out the fees and wanted to back out of the transaction were met with more lies from employees.
-Staff told customers that the transaction can't be canceled or that it will take a long time to reverse.
+Staff told customers that the transaction can't be cancelled or that it will take a long time to reverse.
 Employees also stamped the back of the check making it impossible for customers to deposit it elsewhere.

 All American and its employees also made deceptive statements about the cost of its multiple loan program for consumers who receive their benefits or paycheck once a month.
 Employees were instructed to aggressively pressure consumers into its monthly lending program often claiming that the rates were better with All American than other companies, which wasn't the case.